 ACPM is working with the Centers for Disease Control and Prevention to develop a comprehensive Population Health Integration Curriculum for preventive medicine physicians and health care professionals.
 The program will equip medical professionals and health systems with the skills necessary to develop care strategies tailored to the specific needs of their patient populations and foster a culture of prevention.

-ACPM is developing two initial 1-1.5 hour CME/MOC courses for the curriculum that will be made available through ACPM's learning platform.
+ACPM has launched two 1-1.5 hour CME/MOC courses for the curriculum that are available through ACPM's learning platform.
 The preliminary courses will provide:

 - An overview of population health in an era of transforming healthcare systems